maliahavlicek/what2do2day/readme.md

   - As a user, I want to remove reviews about my place so that inappropriate comments are not associated with my place.
   - As a user, I want people to follow my place so they can know about events, and so I can compare my place to other places that host similar activities.
   - As a user, I want to add events to my place so the community knows about them.
-  - As a user, I want people to join my events, so I can communicate with them if details change and plan for the right number of people.
+  - As a user, I want people to join my events, so I can communicate with them if details change and plan for the right number of attendees.
   - As a user, I want to disable my events if the weather doesn't cooperate.
   - As a user, I want to disable my place if I decide to retire, go on vacation, or sell my place.